 To the extent that any warranties or guarantees implied by law are not capable of being excluded or modified, the total liability of Salon Pay, its employees, servants and agents for breach of such warranties or guarantees is limited to one or the other of the following at the option of Salon Pay:

 (i) the replacement of the goods supplied or the supply of equivalent goods; or

 (ii) the payment of the cost of replacing the goods or of acquiring equivalent goods;

 (i) the supplying of the services again; or

 (ii) the payment of the cost of having the services supplied again.

 15.1 Termination for convenience

-Either party may terminate this Agreement for convenience on 15 Business Days’ written notice to the other party.
+Either party may terminate this Agreement for convenience on 30 days notice.

 15.2 Termination for cause